 Companies can reimburse employees for more than the GSA's per diem rate.
 However, employees will owe taxes on the excess amount refunded.

-For the 2021 fiscal year, the GSA's general per diem rate is $55 for meals and $96 for hotels (which were the 2021 rates as well.
+For the 2022 fiscal year, the GSA's general per diem rate is $55 for meals and $96 for hotels (which were the 2021 rates as well.
 They did not change them).
 However, the GSA sets specific rates for various destinations.
 Per diem rates are higher in places where the cost of living is more expensive than the areas used to set the general per diem rate.

 For example, the GSA's per diem rates for business travel to Los Angeles are $181 for lodging and $66 for meals and incidental expenses (MI&E).

 The MI&E breaks down as such:

 - $5 for incidental expenses

 There’s an additional $49.50 for MI&E on the first and last day of travel.
 The GSA calculates this amount as 75% of the total per diem rate for non-travel days.

 You can search per diem rates by destination on the GSA's website.

 Final Thoughts: What Does Per Diem Mean?

 When talking about per diem work, the phrase means employment on an as-needed basis that is typically paid daily, rather than per shift, hour, or annually.